timvandam/rp/README.md

 ## Creating model files
 `npm run create-model-files`

-UniXcoder needs some files to be finetuned: `train.txt`, `dev.json`.
+UniXcoder needs some files to be finetuned: `train.txt` and `dev.json`.
 These and `test.json` are generated for both JS and TS with _js and _ts suffixes respectively.